 (350 gph) that had been running since 1996 on 3/17/07).

-Heater - 150 W Aqueon Pro heater added on 4/25/13 and set to 72 degrees F to replace 250 W Visitherm heater added on 8/20/11 to replace recalled Stealth heater set to 75 degrees F (previously set to 66 degrees F for the goldfish).
+Heater - On 5/13/17, I removed the heater as the tank was at 80 degrees F with the heater set to 65 degrees F, and the air temperature at 68 degrees F. Something was certainly wrong with it!
+It had condensate inside.
+This was a Visitherm so the last replacement was not noted.
+150 W Aqueon Pro heater added on 4/25/13 and set to 72 degrees F to replace 250 W Visitherm heater added on 8/20/11 to replace recalled Stealth heater set to 75 degrees F (previously set to 66 degrees F for the goldfish).
 [On 2/24/07, I put in the new Stealth heater replacing a 300 W Visitherm heater that had condensate inside it.]

 Lid and Lighting - Glass lid with new (5/12/01) double strip light holding two 30W fluorescent Triton bulbs.